cs396-web-dev/spring2021/pages/_assignments/lab04.md

 `destinationElement.style.backgroundImage = sourceElement.style.backgroundImage;`

-## 2. Implement the Next and Previous Click Event Handler
+## 2. Implement the Next and Previous Click Event Handlers

 When you're done with Step 1, implement the "next" and "previous" click event handlers:
 * When the right arrow is clicked, the next image in the thumbnail list should be displayed as the `.featured-image`.
 When the last thumbnail is reached, it should cycle to the first (see video below).